-Coming into a small, but established expat community, I was able to make friends with them right away, but it took a while to meet people outside of that community.
+Coming into a small but established expat community, I made friends with them right away, but it took a while to meet people outside of that community.

-My children started school here, even though I’d prefer to homeschool, only because we were struggling to meet people (well, that and there is next to nothing to do in our town).
+Even though I’d prefer to homeschool, my children started school here only because we were struggling to meet people (well, that and there is next to nothing to do in our town).

 Some of these problems are unique to my town.
 It was a small town that experienced a lot of growth very quickly.

-Because it was small, people have grown up together and have their families here and don’t have a lot of need for outsiders.
+Because it was small, people had grown up together, had their families here, and didn’t need outsiders.
 Everyone is still friendly; they just don’t need another friend.